Alex Haines

 • International Monetary Fund Administrative Tribunal (IMFAT)

-• Islamic Development Bank Administrative Tribunal (IsDBAT)
+• Islamic Development Bank Group Administrative Tribunal (IsDBAT)

 • Organization of American States Administrative Tribunal (OASAT)

-• United Nations Appeals Tribunal (UNAT) and Dispute Tribunal (UNDT)
+• United Nations Appeals Tribunal (UNAT)

 • World Bank Administrative Tribunal (WBAT)

-Alex also represents victims of harassment and employees who find themselves in difficulties in field missions (in particular the UN).
-He has an interest in the rights of women having represented several victims of sexual harassment and maternity discrimination.
+Alex represents victims of harassment and employees who find themselves in difficulties in field missions (in particular the UN).
+He has an interest in the rights of women having represented victims of sexual harassment and maternity discrimination.
 In the wake of the investigations into a culture of impunity at the beginning of 2018, Alex represented Oxfam survivors and assisted journalists from the Guardian and New York Times in their investigations.
-Alex has worked with the charities Penal Reform International and Advocates for International Developments specifically on the rights of female abuse victims convicted of violent crime against their abusers.
+Alex has worked with the charities Penal Reform International and Advocates for International Developments on the rights of female abuse victims convicted of violent crime against their abusers.

-Alex is regularly instructed in mediations, conciliations and settlement negotiations with an international dimension.
+Alex is instructed in mediations, conciliations and settlement negotiations with an international dimension.
 He is experienced in class action mediations having been instructed in a complex case against an MDB headquartered in the US.
 His 140 clients were employees from ten Regional Offices in Central America, South America and the Caribbean, and the mediation sessions were held in both Spanish and English.
+Alex has also been instructed by the Staff Association of the EIB in Luxembourg to represent its interests on a Conciliation Board.

 Related updates